MASCA: LLM based-Multi Agents System for Credit Assessment: Experiments

-\textbf{Dataset: } We use credit scoring dataset based on the German Credit Dataset \textit{flare-german} \citep{abuHakimaToloo1997} used in financial risk assessment provided by the TheFinAI where it benchmarks multiple datasets and tasks on various LLMs \citep{xie2024FinBen,xie2023pixiu}.
-The results are evaluated on 200 test samples in the dataset.
-There are 20 features/attributes(13 categorical, 7 numerical) present for each query in the test samples.
-The credit assessment classifies individuals as ``good" or ``bad" credit risks using historical customer data. \\ \textbf{Models: } Our experiments primarily use GPT \citep{openai2024gpt4technicalreport} family models, specifically \textit{gpt-4o} and \textit{o3-mini}.
-We consider \textit{o3-mini} to be more effective in reasoning tasks, making it a suitable choice for decision-making and overall assessment within our framework
+\textbf{Dataset: } We use credit scoring dataset based on the German Credit Dataset used in financial risk assessment provided by the TheFinAI where it benchmarks multiple datasets and tasks on various LLMs \cite{xie2024FinBen,xie2023pixiu}.
+Results on cra-lending dataset are reported in the Appendix \ref{cra-lending}.

+\textbf{Models: } Our experiments primarily use GPT \cite{openai2024gpt4technicalreport} family models, specifically \textit{gpt-4o} and \textit{o3-mini}.
+We consider \textit{o3-mini} to be more effective in reasoning tasks, making it a suitable choice for decision-making and overall assessment within our framework.
+We also show results using Llama3-70B model.